elixir-europe/rdmkit/pages/your_tasks/existing_data.md

 ### Considerations
 * Before reusing the data, make sure to check if a licence is attached and that it allows your intended use of the data.

 * Check if metadata or documentation are provided with the data.
 Metadata and documentation should provide enough information for a correct interpretation and reuse of the data.
-The use of standard metadata schemes and ontologies increase reusability of the data.
+The use of standard metadata schemas and ontologies increase reusability of the data.

 * Quality of the data is of utmost importance.
 You should check whether there is a data curation process on the repository (automatic, manual, community).
 This information should be available on the repository’s website.
 Check if the repository provides a quality status of each dataset (e.g. star rating system or quality indicators).